Christian mission: After 1870

-In 1910, the Edinburgh Missionary Conference was presided over by active SVM and YMCA leader John R. Mott, an American Methodist layperson, the conference reviewed the state of evangelism, Bible translation, mobilization of church support, and the training of indigenous leadership.
+In 1910, the Edinburgh Missionary Conference, presided over by active SVM and YMCA leader John R. Mott(an American Methodist layperson), reviewed the state of evangelism, Bible translation, mobilization of church support, and the training of indigenous leadership.
 Looking to the future, conferees worked on strategies for worldwide evangelism and cooperation.
 The conference not only established greater ecumenical cooperation in missions, but also essentially launched the modern ecumenical movement.

 The next wave of missions was started by two missionaries, Cameron Townsend and Donald McGavran, around 1935.
 These men realized that although earlier missionaries had reached geographic areas, there were numerous ethnographic groups that were isolated by language, or class from the groups that missionaries had reached.
 Cameron formed Wycliffe Bible Translators to translate the Bible into native languages.
-McGavran concentrated on finding bridges to cross the class and cultural barriers in places like India, which has upwards of 4,600 peoples, separated by a combination of language, culture, and caste.
+McGavran concentrated on finding bridges to cross the class and cultural barriers in places like India, which has upwards of 4,600 separate peoples, separated by combinations of language, culture, and caste.
 Despite democratic reforms, caste and class differences are still fundamental in many cultures.